By Caroline Kessler Salcedo

 In order for us to continue to work full time, we decided to hire a caregiver during the day so her needs would be met.
-When the caregiver leaves for the day, however, our roommate expects me to draw her bath every day and if it is not the perfect temperature, she will have a complete meltdown.
+When the caregiver leaves for the day, however, our roommate expects me to draw her bath and, if it is not the perfect temperature, she will have a complete meltdown.

 Once, after she had been living with us for four months, we offered to host a dinner party in her honor for our friends.
 She fell asleep at 5:30 p.m., slept through the entire party and didn’t even come downstairs to say hello or to help at all.

-It’s been ten months now and we have grown very fond of her.
+It’s been almost a year now and we have grown very fond of her.
 My husband and I are actually, quite obsessed with her.
 I know it’s strange because of how much attention she requires.
 Through it all, we find ourselves talking about her to anyone who will listen and even to those who don’t.
 We think about her constantly and find ourselves developing hashtags and posting pictures of her on all our social media.

 Her name is Emilia, and she is our daughter.
 Motherhood has given me a new perspective on life.
 I find myself more appreciative of my parents and all that they provided for me.
 However, it’s more than that.
 It’s a great deal of responsibility to foster an environment for our child to flourish, while maintaining our personal value system.
 We worry about her safety, her success and her ability to love and be loved.
 We worry about what the future holds.
 But, we trust in our faith, friends and family that Emilia will become the person she is meant to be.

 Caroline lives in San Antonio, Texas with her husband Luis and their adorable 5-pound Maltese named Mia.
 She enjoys traveling, reading, cooking, and spending time with friends and family.
-While her diagnosis with Crohn’s Disease was life changing at sixteen, she is happy to talk to anyone about digestive issues and the confusion that can come with it.
 Hopefully she will serve as a breath of fresh air with her positive attitude and nerdy jokes to those around her.